itchono/Comrade/src/Comrade/README.md

 **Keep this connection string private; treat it as if it were your bank login**.

-### B) Google Cloud Storage
+### B) Discord Server
-Google Cloud Storage is used for the emotes system.
+A second Discord server is used for the emotes system.

-* Go to [Google Cloud Storage](https://console.cloud.google.com/storage/).
-Sign up for an account if you don't already have one (it's free, just need a credit card of some sort)
-* Create a **Project**.
-* Create a [Service Account](https://cloud.google.com/docs/authentication/getting-started) and download the **JSON key file**.
-Save the contents of this file for step 3.
+* Create a Discord server and invite Comrade to the server.

-**Keep this file private; treat it as if it were your bank login**.
+* Give Comrade admin privileges in the server.
+* Don't touch anything.

 ## 3. Create the .env file
 Comrade has a method of loading private data, using a file called `.env`.
 In the same folder as this file (`src/Comrade`), create a file called `.env`.